How to Divest

 A US military IT contractor that provides imaging technologies and biometric systems to US immigration authorities for border monitoring and surveillance.

-The world's largest military company that provides fighter jets, attack helicopters, and missile systems that the Israeli military uses against Palestinian civilians as well as reconnaissance aircraft used to monitor the US-Mexico border.
+The world's largest military company.
+It manufactures multiple weapon systems that are routinely used in war crimes against Palestinian civilians and reconnaissance aircraft that are used to monitor the US–Mexico border.

 An Israeli real estate firm.
 Develops shopping malls in illegal settlements in the occupied West Bank.